henrybuildstuff/algorithms-in-C-/README.md

-# algorithms-in-C-
+# algorithms-in-c++

-this is a single most important collection of all the algorithms.
+all algorithms in one place for future referals.